nikhil153/Enigma-PD-WML/docs/developer.md

 - Click the green 'Publish release' button at the bottom left.

-- This will trigger the action to run and upload the code on the `main` branch to Docker Hub.
-Note: as the image is very large, this will take a while! (around 15 minutes)
+- This will trigger the action to run and upload the code on the `main` branch to Docker Hub and Sylabs Cloud.
+Note: as the images are very large, this will take a while! (around 40 minutes)

 ### Publishing to Sylabs Cloud